-made a lot of mistakes learned a lot of lessons about what makes for the perfect travel sandal.
+Over the last dozen years of full-time travel, I’ve made a lot of mistakes and learned a lot of lessons about what makes for the perfect travel sandal and the most comfortable sandals.
 Here is a summary of some of the best, worst, and ongoing sandal debacles I’ve had.

-Dear reader, I write this so you may read and glean from my experience so that your next pair of travel sandals are the ones that get you through thick and thin.
+Please read and glean from my experience so that your next pair of travel sandals are the best, most practical, most fashionable, and most comfortable sandals that get you through thick and thin.

 Attempt #1: Crocs

 Crocs were my go-to for many years – specifically the Cleo style, which is both fashionable and functional.

 Because Crocs are waterproof, they survived dodgy hostel showers and muddy walks, and the arch support meant they made it through many a long walk without causing me pain.

 The style I chose combined fashion and function, and as such I could dress them up or down with relative ease.

 They pack up like a dream, since they’re lightweight and relatively thin.